smartSenseSolutions/gaia-x-keycloak/README.md

 # Keycloak server for Gaia-X Wizard application

 This project is used to set a custom Keycloak theme for the Wizard application.
-To provide a ready-to-use setup, a docker compose file has been added which spins up the following services:
+To provide a ready-to-use setup, a docker-compose file has been added which spins up the following services:
 - **Postgres:** To persist keycloak data
 - **Keycloak:** Main application to manage user authentication
 - **Mailhog:** SMTP server for test emails

+The docker-compose also imports a `gaiax` realm into Keycloak which contains authentication changes for webAuthn, clients, client role, mapper, etc.

 ### Technologies, Frameworks and libs used